Samanzone/IGDAccountService/README.md

 # IGreenData Account Service
-This Service exposed two RESTful API.
+This Service exposed two RESTful API.Which is build using Java 17

 ## Build
-Build the jar and docker image.
+Build the jar and Testing.
 ```
 igd-account-service/docker-db $  docker-compose up -d
 igd-account-service/docker-db $  cd ..